-In addition, the Board of Directors is responsible for preventing and detecting fraud and for identifying and ensuring that the entity complies with laws and regulations applicable to its activities.
-The Board of Directors is responsible for ensuring that Management and staff involved with the preparation of the Annual Solvency Return are properly trained, systems are properly updated and that any changes in reporting encompass all significant business units.
+In addition, the Directors are responsible for preventing and detecting fraud and for identifying and ensuring that the entity complies with laws and regulations applicable to its activities.
+The Directors are responsible for ensuring that Management and staff involved with the preparation of the Annual Solvency Return are properly trained, systems are properly updated and that any changes in reporting encompass all significant business units.